poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c03-stang-assignment.md

-- There is not a clear pattern here - I would say the data visualized in this way does not show a trend between sample thickness and modulus of elasticity, E. All the points are around 10,000.
+- There is not a clear pattern here - I would say the data visualized in this way does not show a trend between sample thickness and modulus of elasticity, E. All the points are around 10,000, with a bit of deviation - we need to define what is a reasonable variance for this problem, but…
-- It is interesting to note the weird outlier with an E of 0 - this should be explored further
+  - I also wonder why 0.081 thickness deviate a little more from the line than the other three groups - is this a coincidence, or is it something unrelated entirely?
+I think that 500 is a significant difference, but this would need more contextual thinking to confirm?
-  - I also wonder why 0.081 thickness deviate a little more from the line than the other three groups - is this a coincidence or is it related to the outier, or is it something unrelated entirely?
+    Is this due to variance or different testing behaviors?

 ### **q4** Consider the following statement: